 What should a balance sheet include?

-There are three main components of a balance sheet – assets, liabilities and equity.
+There are three main components of a balance sheet:

-Current assets include things like cash or accounts receivable.
+Current assets include things like cash or accounts receivable (sales invoices to customers)

 Long-term assets refer to things you don’t expect to convert into cash within a year, such as property or long-term investments.
 (Though you may well sell the property within a year).